Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

 \subsection{Setup}

-We solved the unsteady incompressible Stokes equations (see Eq.\eqref{eq: strong_form_stokes}) in two different geometries: (1) an idealized symmetric bifurcation with characteristic angle $\alpha=50^\circ$; (2) a patient--specific geometry of a femoropopliteal bypass (see Figure \ref{fig:velocity_fom}) The geometries of the bifurcation is identical to the one employed in \cite{pegolotti2021model} as building block for the modular geometrical approximation of blood vessels.
+We solved the unsteady incompressible Stokes equations endowed with an additional parameter--dependent reaction term (see Eq.\eqref{eq: strong_form_stokes}) in two different geometries (Figure \ref{fig: domain geometries}): (1) an idealized symmetric bifurcation with characteristic angle $\alpha=50^\circ$; (2) a patient--specific geometry of a femoropopliteal bypass.
+The geometry of the bifurcation is identical to the one employed in \cite{pegolotti2021model} as a building block for the modular geometrical approximation of blood vessels.
 The geometry of the femoropopliteal bypass --- bridging the circulation between the femoral artery and the popliteal one in case of severe stenotic formations in the former --- has been reconstructed from CT scans as detailed in \cite{marchandise2012quality} and it has been employed e.g. in \cite{colciago2014comparisons, colciago2018reduced}.
-For all the simulations, we fixed $\rho = 1.06 \ g \cdot cm^{-3}$ and $\mu = 3.5 \cdot 10^{-3} \ g \cdot cm^{-1} \cdot s^{-1}$.
-As shown in Eq.\eqref{eq: factorization_dirichlet_datum}, we considered the parametric dependency to exclusively characterize the temporal part of the Dirichlet datum $\vec{g}^{\bm{\mu}}$.
-In particular, we designed $\vec{g}^{\bm{\mu}}$ in order to impose $T$-periodic parabolic velocity profiles at the boundaries belonging to $\mytilde{\Gamma}_D$, being $T$ the final time of the simulation.
-So, let us introduce the function $\vec{g}_{ref}^{\bm{\mu}}: \Gamma \times [0,T] \to \mathbb{R}$ --- being $\Gamma$ a circular surface of radius $R$ and center $\bm{x}_0$ --- such that $\vec{g}_{ref}^{\bm{\mu}}(\bm{x}, t) = \vec{g}_{ref}^s(\bm{x})g_{ref}^t(t;\bm{\mu})$.
-We define
+For all the simulations, we set the blood density and viscosity to $\rho = 1.06 \ g \cdot cm^{-3}$ and $\mu = 3.5 \cdot 10^{-3} \ g \cdot cm^{-1} \cdot s^{-1}$.